Alistair MacLean: Screenwriter

 MacLean returned to writing with When Eight Bells Toll (1966).

-Cinema producer Elliot Kastner admired MacLean, and asked him if he was interested in writing an original screenplay.
-MacLean agreed to the proposition, and Kastner sent the writer two scripts, one by William Goldman, one by Robert and Jane Howard-Carrington, to familiarize himself with the format.
+Cinema producer Elliot Kastner admired MacLean, and asked him if he would be interested in writing an original screenplay.
+MacLean agreed to the proposition, and Kastner sent the writer two scripts, one by William Goldman and one by Robert and Jane Howard-Carrington, to familiarize himself with the format.
 Kastner said he wanted a World War Two story with a group of men on a mission to rescue someone, with a "ticking clock" and some female characters.
 MacLean agreed to write it for an initial $10,000 with $100,000 to come later.
 This script was Where Eagles Dare.

 In July 1966, Kastner and his producing partner Jerry Gershwin announced they had purchased five screenplays from MacLean: Where Eagles Dare, When Eight Bells Toll, and three other unnamed ones.
 (Kastner made four MacLean movies.)
-MacLean also wrote a novel for Where Eagles Dare after the screenplay which was published in 1967 before the film came out.
+MacLean also wrote a novel for Where Eagles Dare, after the screenplay, which was published in 1967 before the film came out.
 The book was a bestseller, and the 1968 film version was a huge hit.

 "MacLean is a natural storyteller", said Kastner.
 "He is a master of adventure.
 All his books are conceived in cinematic terms.
 They hardly need to be adapted for the screen; when you read them, the screen is in front of your mind."
 MacLean wrote a sequel to Guns of Navarone, Force 10 from Navarone (1968).
-A film version was announced in 1967 but did not result for another decade.
-The same year saw the release of an expensive film based on Ice Station Zebra (1968).
+A film version was announced in 1967, but did not result for another decade.
+The same year, an expensive film based on Ice Station Zebra was released.